 In accordance with the instructions approved by the Annual General Meeting, the Nomination Committee shall be appointed each year in September and comprise at least three and not more than five members.
-The Chair of the Board is to be included in the Nomination Committee.
 Members are appointed by the three largest shareholders in the company in terms of voting rights as of 31 August each year.
 If any of the three largest shareholders in terms of voting rights does not exercise its right to appoint a member, the right to appoint such member is transferred to the next largest shareholder in terms of voting rights who does not already have the right to appoint a member of the Nomination Committee.
+The company's Chair of the Board is to be a co-opted member.
 The Chair of the Nomination Committee shall be the member representing the largest shareholder in terms of voting rights, unless the members decide otherwise.
 If during the Nomination Committee's period in office, one or more of the shareholders who have appointed members should cease to be among the three largest shareholders, the members appointed by these shareholders are to make their places available to the shareholder/shareholders who has/have instead become one of three largest shareholders.
 If a member of the Nomination Committee steps down during the course of the year, they are to be replaced by another representative from the same shareholder.